KTH/devops-course/contributions/essay/ntas/README.md

 ## Proposal

-The essay aims to cover what security related challenges arise when using DevOps techniques.
+The essay aims to cover what security related challenges arise when using containers in DevOps

-* What security flaws arise
+* What security flaws arise with the use of containers
 * How do we deal with such flaws